-In the Doors of Perception, when Aldous Huxley takes Mescaline, he saw a vase of flowers as a miracle of naked existence.
-Colours became intensified and a more subtle realm of their shades opened up to him.
+In the Doors of Perception, when Aldous Huxley took Mescaline, he saw a vase of flowers as a miracle of naked existence.
+Colours became intensified, and a more subtle realm of their shades opened up to him.

-As Shelley wrote in his poem Mont Blanc “the everlasting universe of things flows through the mind.”
-Huxley wrote of this ‘mind at large’, commenting that “in the final stage of egolessness there is an ‘obscure knowledge’ that All is in all – that All is actually each.
+As Shelley wrote, in his poem, Mont Blanc: “the everlasting universe of things flows through the mind.”
+Huxley wrote of this “mind at large”, commenting that: “in the final stage of egolessness, there is an “obscure knowledge” that All is in all – that All is, actually, each.
 This is as near, I take it, as a finite mind can ever come to perceiving everything that is happening everywhere in the universe.”
-(That under normal circumstances our conscious mind filters out. because of the physiology of our brains, our perception is only our reality.)
+(That, under normal circumstances, our conscious mind filters out, because of the physiology of our brains, our perception is our only reality.)

-The quote of William Blake’s, from which Huxley’s book takes its name is: “if the doors of perception were cleansed everything would appear to man as it is, infinite.”
-This may be seen in terms of passing beyond the two pillars, or two poles.
-The Buddhist guardians of fear and desire.
+The quote of William Blake”s, from which Huxley”s book takes its name is: “if the doors of perception were cleansed, everything would appear to man as it is, infinite.”
+This may be seen in terms of passing beyond the two pillars, or two poles, such as the Buddhist guardians of fear and desire.
 Beyond all of this is unity.
-It is the center of the cross where the all things meet.
-The point of equilibrium, of primordial harmony and eternity.
+It is the center of the cross where all things meet. it is the point of equilibrium, of primordial harmony, and eternity.

 Huxley found this when the psychiatrist asked him to comment upon every day, mundane objects.
-He beheld them stripped of their functionality, for they had become to him “as such”.
+He beheld them, stripped of their functionality, for they had become to him “as such”.

-I wonder if the sensation he experienced was similar to aesthetic arrest that James Joyce described as an enchantment of the heart.
-As the mind raised above desire and loathing, for a moment, or in the case of a true artist, for a lifetime suspended.
+I wonder if the sensation he experienced was similar to aesthetic arrest, that James Joyce described as: ‘an enchantment of the heart’.
+As the mind raised above desire, and loathing, for a moment, or in the case of a true artist, for a lifetime suspended.

-Many people have experienced moments in their life where the world seems, for a moment, transformed.
-For some this is the feeling of love which floods the brain and imbues the wider world with radiance and beauty.
-This is similar to the realm of imagination we glimpsed in chapter one, where the trees of Uttarakuru glow fire-bright.
+Many people have experienced moments in their life when the world seems, for a moment, transformed.
+For some, this is the feeling of love, which floods the brain and imbues the wider world with radiance and beauty.
+This is similar to the realm of imagination we glimpsed in Chapter one, where the trees of Uttarakuru glow fire-bright.

-Ibn Stina, known in Europe by his Latinized name Avicenna, said that “there was a world Aristotle didn’t know of, in which spiritual presences live.
-One world is mud and stone; one world is divine; and there is a third world, and in-between world.
+Ibn Stina, known in Europe by his Latinized name Avicenna, said that “there was a world Aristotle didn”t know of, in which spiritual presences live.
+One world is mud and stone; one world is divine, and there is a third world, an in-between world.
 The name given to it so far in English is the Imaginal World.”

-Dr James Narby, author of the Cosmic Serpent: DNA and the Origins of Knowledge, along with many others, have described conversing, or interacting with an “independent intelligence” during a psychedelic trip, most notably after taking Ayahuasca.
-In ancient Greece, Plato wrote that: “the world is indeed a living being endowed with a soul and intelligence…a single visible living entity containing all other living entities, which by their nature are all related.”
+Dr James Narby, author of the Cosmic Serpent: DNA and the Origins of Knowledge, along with many others, has described conversing, or interacting, with an “independent intelligence”, during a psychedelic trip, most notably after taking Ayahuasca.
+In ancient Greece, Plato wrote that: “the world is, indeed, a living being, endowed with a soul and intelligence…a single visible, living entity, containing all other living entities which, by their nature, are all related.”

 Could it be that we are in a similar realm here to the proposed Multiverse, and Many Interacting World theories?
 For Shamans have long insisted on the “existence of an intelligent other, somewhere in a dimension nearby.”